HimanshuKumar2525/Stock-Market-Prediction-Using-Machine-Learning-main/README.md

 ## Project Overview

-The goal of this project is to provide insights into stock price trends and predict the future prices of stocks for the next 100 days.
+The goal of this project is to provide insights into stock Market trends and predict the future prices of stocks for the next 100 days.
 The model uses Python-based machine learning frameworks and displays the results in an interactive Streamlit interface.

 The project comprises:
-- **Data Preprocessing**: Cleaning and preparing historical stock price data.
+- **Data Preprocessing**: Cleaning and preparing historical stock Market data.
 - **Model Training**: Training a machine learning model using TensorFlow.
 - **Frontend Interface**: Displaying predictions and data visualization in a web app using Streamlit.